Maria-Onido/netflixpricing/README.md

 ## Why Netflix?
 Netflix is a streaming service that offers a wide variety of award-winning TV shows, movies, anime, documentaries, and more on thousands of internet-connected devices.
 It is one of the most popular streaming services today.
 It is available on a wide variety of countries and its subscription price ranges from country to country as well.
-Upon getting this data, we only selected the necessary columns.

 ## Step 1.
 Netflix Data
 On 'www.comparitech.com/blog/vpn-privacy/countries-netflix-cost/', there are a variety of data concerning netflix pricing across countries.
-For simplicity's sake, we choose the first table containing 12 random countries consisting of netflix prices with ads, one of those countries including Canada.
+For simplicity's sake, we choose the first table containing 12 random countries consisting of netflix prices with ads, one of those countries including Canada.Upon getting this data, we only selected the necessary columns.